 |Computed||Produces a value according to a Gelly code snippet using other field values|

 Validations allow you to prevent misshaped or incoherent data from entering your system.
-When running actions, Gadget ensures that any new data entering the system passes your validations.
-Invalid data isn't persisted and instead structured error messages are returned to the client.
+When changing records, Gadget ensures that any new data passes the validations for each field.
+An action trying to write invalid data fails, the invalid data isn't persisted, and instead structured error messages about what fields are invalid are returned to the client.

 Gadget offers a selection of common validations for each field type.
 These vary from one field type to another: